 If you are staying overnight at Devils Tower, attend a Dark Skies Ranger Program.
 The Lakota people are known for their star knowledge.
 Passing down their observations for generations, learn about the Mato Tipila, a Lakota constellation.

-Devils Tower features a 50-site campground open from May until October.
-The Belle Fourche River campground offers potable water though no hookups.
+Devils Tower features a 46-site campground open from mid-May until mid-October.
+The Belle Fourche River campground offers potable water though no hookups or showers.

 During my visit to Devils Tower National Monument, I found a nearby camping cabin at the Key Hole State Park, 41 miles away from Devils Tower, a quick 50-minute drive.
-Our cabin featured full electricity, but the potable water is outside at the spigot and no indoor plumping.
+Our cabin featured full electricity, though the potable water is outside at the spigot andit had no indoor plumping.

 Where’s Devils Tower